rokon12/confernece-talks/README.md

 ## What You Won't Want to Miss: Top 10 Java Language Features
 **Abstract:**
 The pace at which new versions of Java are made available to the public remains exceptionally rapid.
 As a result, since Java 8, we have been introduced to a plethora of new features.
-Indeed, some of these brand-new options have already proven their worth in spades.
+Indeed, some of these brand-new features have already proven their worth in spades.
 Examples include lambda expressions, stream API, optional, immutable collections, enhanced switch statements, optionals, records, sealed classes, and many more.

 In this talk, I will discuss the top 10 Java language features that are highly useful and worthwhile in our day-to-day programming lives.